 Filmed in 1975 but released in 1977, Aaina is a big-budget melodrama with the old one Rajesh Khanna on the decline, in which the character played by Mumtaz becomes a prostitute to support her family.
 The film, considered very old fashioned, will be a resounding commercial failure if the actress decides to abandon her career and live a luxurious life with her husband, millionaire (she had previously had an affair with the star Shammi Kapoor).
 But money does not always bring happiness, and the infidelities of her husband will be very unhappy.

-In 1989, actress attempting a comeback in a disastrous role of mother (Aandhiyan).
-The charm of yesteryear seems UNPAID be dormant over the years and worries, and the public recognizes the most beautiful doll in the past.
+be dormant over the years and worries, and the public recognizes the most beautiful doll in the past.
 Saddened by the failure of the film and the negative reactions, the actress now refuse all proposals film.

 Diagnosed with breast cancer, Mumtaz has courageously faced the disease and several surgeries.
 Now healed, she has agreed to participate in a documentary on the fight against cancer alongside international stars as big as Olivia Newton John, Jaclyn Smith, William Baldwin and Diahann Carroll.
 Long live Mumtaz!